Skip to main content

 Establishing a global observational view of the early stages of planet formation and evolution

 Recent observing campaigns have revealed a great diversity in exoplanetary systems whose origin is yet to be understood.
 It is still unclear how and when planets form, and how they evolve and interact with their host protoplanetary disks while the latter naturally evolve.
-Those fundamental questions are at the core of the problem addressed in the project, with a focus on the detection and characterization of forming, giant planets as well as on understanding the conditions for terrestrial planet formation.
+This project aims to tackle these fundamental questions, with a particular focus on detecting and characterizing forming giant planets, as well as understanding the conditions necessary for terrestrial planet formation.

 It is a fundamental problem for our society, as it lies at the heart of the question of the origin of life – replaced in the context of our own solar system, the formation and evolution of giant planets like Jupiter at early stages have a direct impact on the subsequent formation of terrestrial planets and the onset of life.